Shubham-Jain-09/Crop-Disease-Detection/README.md

 ## Project Description
 Functional requirements define the internal workings of the software: that is, the technical details, data manipulation and processing and other specific functionality that show how the use cases are to be satisfied.
 They are supported by non-functional requirements, which impose constraints on the design or implementation.
 IMAGE PROCESSING Digital image processing is the use of computer algorithms to perform image processing on digital images.
 It allows a much wider range of algorithms to be applied to the input data and can avoid problems such as the build-up of noise and signal distortion during processing.
-Since images are defined over two dimensions (perhaps more) digital image processing may be model in the form of [multidimensional systems].
+Since images are defined over two dimensions (perhaps more) digital image processing may be model in the form of multidimensional systems.
 The following steps are followed for detecting disease in crop:

 ### Image Acquisition-: